voicebase/voicebase-docs/docs/how-to-guides/number-formatting.md

 Number formatting allows options for transcription preference around phone numbers, currency, addresses, and more.
 The current version transcribes number words to symbols and US phone number formatting.

-For example, with a standard configuration with number formatting by default turned off.
-A transcript might read:
+For example, with a default configuration, a transcript might read:

 >Agent: The total of your bill comes to one hundred thirty eight dollars and sixty five cents